stevemoore9595/Tech-Blog/README.md

   ## Contributing

   N/A

+  ## Screenshot

-  ## Walkthrough Video
+  ## Deployment Link

-  Click the following link to access the walkthrough video:
+  Click the following link to access the Tech Blog:

   ## Questions